Prot-On/owncloud_user_proton/README.md

 **Note:** If your company uses LDAP and you don't want to automatically manage permissions or groups integration then you can avoid this app and just use Owncloud LDAP application, otherwise configure LDAP on Prot-On and use this app.

 For a company with their own on Premise Prot-On server it is recomended to set everything except the Organization name (including custom oAuth).
-For a setup against the public Prot-On server it is recomended to set Organization and API to enable login with Prot-On credentials.
+For a setup against the public Prot-On server it is recomended to set Enterprises and API to enable login with Prot-On credentials.
 If you want to use oAuth and/or user/group sharing then please contact us so we can provide you with the needed credentials.

 ### Creation of user for database integration with on Premise server